RHIT-CSSE/csse220/Homework/HW9/README.md

 1. *JButton*'s *setText()* and *getText()* methods are your friends, use them.
 2. You do not need to use inheritance to solve this problem.
 3. You may, however, use inheritance in this project if you wish: extending JFrame, JButton, and/or JPanel, for example.
-4. Correct ALL compiler warnings: those warnings are telling you that something is incorrect about your code.
+4. Correct compiler errors/IntelliJ warnings when possible: those warnings are telling you that something is incorrect about your code.